 Because they are merely low-tech digital versions of peepholes, not all peephole cameras can record videos.
 They’ll allow you to see who’s on the other side of the door without having to approach it.
 Memory cards are used to save videos on cameras that record them.
 Many of these cameras rewrite existing videos to make room for new ones in order to keep recording.

 Another significant feature of these peephole cameras is the two-way audio.
-You can chat to the visitor at your door using this communication technology even if you are not at home.
+You can chat with the visitor at your door using this communication technology even if you are not at home.

 It is made feasible by the device’s employment of a microphone and a speaker.
 The guest won’t be able to know if you’re home or not because they can’t see you.